-Each dot in the chart below was a member of the Senate in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Seymour is shown as a purple triangle. (analysis methodology)
+Seymour is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Seymour was the primary sponsor of 2 bills that were enacted: